palmacas/MacroBoard/README.md

     ]
 ]
 ```
-In this example the keys in the first row can switch between browser tabs and mute a tab.
-The keys from the second row can control de media player.
-And the keys from the third row work as Ctrl+C, Ctrl+V, and GUI+SPACE.
+In this example, the keys in the first row can switch between browser tabs and mute a tab.
+The keys in the second row can control the media player, and the keys in the third row function as `Ctrl+C`, `Ctrl+V`, and `GUI+SPACE`.

 ||COLUMN 1 |COLUMN 2 | COLUMN 3|
 |---|---|---|---|